ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 As a really rough picture, there are kinda three phases.
 Encryption, evaluation, and decryption.

-In the first phase, everyone encrypts their own input.
+In the first phase, everyone encrypts their own input using quantum authentication code.
-There's classical communications only.
-The parties might run a classical MPC to decide on their encryption key for example.
-But there's no quantum communications yet.

-Here everyone just encodes their inputs using QAS.
-Recall that under the quantum setting, authentication implies encryption, so this is also encrypted in the usual sense.
+Here I say encrypt because under the quantum setting, authentication implies encryption.
+So now everyone's inputs are protected in the sense that they're encrypted and authenticated.
+In other words, these are now ciphertexts that are ready to be passed around.
+Which we'll be doing in the next phase.
+Right now in this phase there's no quantum communication yet. but the parties might jointly generate some classical keys for this authentication.

+So that's about it for encryption.
-Once that's done, we move on to the next phase.
+Now we move on to the next phase.
 The parties will evaluate homomorphically over the encoded input.
-This phase would involve passing quantum messages around.
+This phase involves passing quantum messages around.

 Finally, once the evaluation is done, everyone can just decrypt their own output.